IAEA IRRS Mission

 The mission itself lasts two weeks.
 During the mission, the team of experts conducts interviews with employees of the supervisory authorities, the expert organisations and the operators.
 The supervisory activities in individual nuclear facilities are also comprehended on site.
 As a result of the IRRS mission, the IAEA expert team prepares a report.
 It contains recommendations and suggestions in which areas there is room for improvement in the view of the international team of experts, but also in which areas the national nuclear supervisory authorities are above the international benchmark (good practice).

-After the main mission, the National Action Plan is revised in such a way that the recommendations and indications are evaluated and corresponding implementation measures are defined.
+After the initial mission, the National Action Plan is revised in such a way that the recommendations and suggestions of the initial mission are evaluated and corresponding implementation measures are defined.
 The follow-up mission reviews and evaluates the implementation of the recommendations and suggestions made in the meantime.
 The follow-up mission takes place at intervals of two to four years after the mission.
 Usually, most members of the expert team have already participated in the original mission.

 The whole IRRS process in a simplified overview.. for further information see image caption

-The whole IRRS process in a simplified overview, starting with self-assessment (according to IAEA standards, IRRS guidelines, IRRS questionnaire), followed by the development of a National Action Plan, IRRS mission (gives recommendations, hints and good practices), adaptation of the action plan, progress report and finally the IRRS follow-up mission.
+The whole IRRS process in a simplified overview, starting with self-assessment (according to IAEA standards, IRRS guidelines, IRRS questionnaire), followed by the development of a National Action Plan, IRRS mission (gives recommendations, suggestions and good practices), adaptation of the action plan, progress report and finally the IRRS follow- up mission.
 The implementation of recommendations, suggestions and actions continuously intervenes in each of these points.

 Figure: An overview of the entire IRRS process.